emericg/SmartServoFramework/README.md

 SmartServoFramework is a C++ multi-platform framework used to drive "smart servo" devices like Dynamixel or HerkuleX actuators.
 It has been developed at Inria Grenoble research center.

-*Linux* (and most Unix systems), *Mac OS X* and *Windows* operating systems are supported.
+**Linux** (and most Unix systems), **Mac OS X** and **Windows** operating systems are supported.
 All you need to begin moving stuff around is at least one servo, a serial port adapter and a modern C++ compiler!
 SmartServoFramework works well on Raspberry Pi or other embedded boards, but will not work on Arduinos nor any other microcontrollers.

 > Dynamixel devices from [Robotis](http://www.robotis.com/) and HerkuleX devices from [Dongbu Robot](http://www.dongburobot.com/) are high-performance networked actuators for robots available in wide range of sizes and strengths.
 > They have adjustable torque, speed, angle limits, and provide various feedback like position, load, voltage and temperature...

-This framework *can be used with any Dynamixel or HerkuleX devices*.
-That means AX series, MX "T" series, XL-320, DRS-0101, and the others!
-Please note that the Dynamixel PRO devices *should* work (the version 2 of the communication protocol is implemented, and works great with XL-320 devices), but Dynamixel PRO devices are marked as not supported as we couldn't test with any real device.
+This framework **can be used with any Dynamixel or HerkuleX devices**.
+That means AX serie, MX-T serie, XL-320, DRS-0101 to 0602, and all of the others!
+Please note that the Dynamixel PRO devices *should* work (the version 2 of the communication protocol is implemented, and works great with XL-320 devices), but are considered as not supported since we couldn't test with any real device.
 Support for other devices or brands may be added in the futur...

-* *Simple API:* Use this API to easily get/set values to your servos by sending simple synchronous instructions, then waiting for the answers!
+* **Simple API:** Use this API to easily get/set values to your servos by sending simple synchronous instructions, then waiting for the answers!
-* *Managed API:* Setup a controller and attach servo instances to it.
+* **Managed API:** Setup a controller and attach servo instances to it.
 Manipulate servo objects and let the controller synchronize its "virtual" register values with the real servo hardware in a background thread with a fixed frequency.
 Beware: this API is more complex to master, and not entirely stable ;-)

 ### Documentation

 > More information on how to use the framework and your devices is available inside the `doc/` directory and mirrored on the wiki.
 Please check these out ;-)

-You can dynamically generate a *full API documentation* from the source code using Doxygen.
+You can dynamically generate a **full API documentation** from the source code using Doxygen.
 This will prove very important in order to work efficiently with the framework.
 The documentation will be accessible through `doc/API_documentation.html`.

 If you are running a Mac/Linux system you can easily generate the documentation from a terminal:
 > $ cd SmartServoFramework/